tardate/LittleArduinoProjects/playground/ATtinyProgrammingShield/README.md

 I covered programming an ATtiny with the Arduino ISP in the [ATtinyWithArduinoISP](../ATtinyWithArduinoISP) project.

-Since I've been programming a few more ATtiny processor, and simplify the processing of programming an ATtiny with ArduinoISP, I wired up a strip of protoboard to serve as a custom programming shield.
+Since I've been programming a few more ATtiny processors, and simplify the processing of programming an ATtiny with ArduinoISP, I wired up a strip of protoboard to serve as a custom programming shield.
 This is the layout I chose: